lea-yamashiro/policy-analysis-registry/reports/06-Lauren-proposition-19.md

 **URL of report:** https://lao.ca.gov/ballot/2019/190479.pdf

 #### Main Benefits
-- 60,000 to 80,000 inherited households are currently excluded from reassessment, resulting in schools and local governments receiving "a couple hundred million dollars per year" for the first few years, overtime increasing to about billion dollars per year.
+- Schools and local governments would receive an increase in revenue by "a couple hundred million dollars per year" for the first few years, overtime increasing to about billion dollars per year.
-- The number of movers could increase by tens of thousands providing for increases in home prices and home building would lead to more property tax revenue.
+- The number of movers could increase by tens of thousands increasing property tax revenue due to higher home prices and increased demand for home building.

 *NOTE*: the addition of funding for fire protection was added to the proposition after this report was made.